oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 user agents will only show this behaviour for 307 redirects.)

-AS which redirect a request that potentially contains user credentials therefore MUST not use the HTTP 307 status code for redirection.
+AS which redirect a request that potentially contains user credentials therefore MUST NOT use the HTTP 307 status code for redirection.
 If an HTTP redirection (and not, for example, JavaScript) is used for such a request, AS SHOULD use HTTP status code 303 "See Other".